GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Order export** – Sends WooCommerce orders to SoftOne SALDOC documents once orders reach the configured statuses and records the resulting document ID back on the order.
 * **API tester** – Provides an in-dashboard tester with sample payload presets so administrators can validate credentials, run ad-hoc calls, and inspect the raw responses returned by SoftOne.
 * **Category log viewer** – Surfaces category synchronisation entries aggregated from WooCommerce logs to make diagnosing catalogue imports easier.
 * **Menu population helpers** – Optionally extend WooCommerce menu structures to include synced SoftOne product categories, even when the site does not expose brand taxonomies.
+The Appearance → Menus preview now mirrors the front-end by injecting the same virtual Softone category and brand entries beneath the configured placeholders, and those entries remain unsaved so manual edits stay intact.
 Placeholder menu items can be translated or retitled via the `softone_wc_integration_menu_placeholder_titles` filter, or matched via metadata using `softone_wc_integration_menu_placeholder_config`.

 = Prerequisites =